farhan-ra/OpenPages-AI-Bootcamp/docs/chapter2/1_wxai.md

 1. Create a new Prompt Lab asset in your project.
 ![1_create_new_prompt_lab_asset](images/1_create_new_prompt_lab_asset.png)

-2. Craft your prompt, with reference to what bits of information will be comijhg from the object you want the AI feature on.
+2. Craft your prompt, with reference to what bits of information will be coming from the object you want the AI feature on.
 Add this as a variable in the prompt.
 ![2_create_new_freeform_prompt_with_variable](images/2_create_new_freeform_prompt_with_variable.png)

 3. Save the prompt as a prompt template.